mlmaskey/PythonLab/README.md

 ## Notes

 pip: Python Index Packages.
 It is similiar to `npm` in NodeJS.
-It teakeds the packages from [pipy.org]
+It teakeds the packages from www.pipy.org. .
+`conda`: Another repositiory which are dependancies